robtweed/qewd/up/docs/InteractiveApps.md

 In order to make best use of these Life-Cycle Event Hooks, you need to fully understand the complete life-cycle of a QEWD Application and its handling of messages.
 [This slide-deck](https://www.slideshare.net/robtweed/ewd-3-training-course-part-8-anatomy-of-the-ewdxpress-messaging-cycle) describes the life-cycle diagrammatically, but it is also described below in detail.

+## When you start up QEWD

+You can customise your QEWD environment when it is first started by using the following hooks:

+- **addMiddleware**: triggered during QEWD's Master process startup, just after its integrated Web Server (Express by default) is configured.
+This hook allows you to customise the Web Server middleware.

+- **onStarted**: triggered after QEWD's Master process starts and before any APIs or messages are allowed to be handled.
+ It gives you access to QEWD's *this* object and can be used for complex situations, for example where you want to integrate QEWD with a third-party module that provides a turnkey server environment.
+You can often use this hook instead of the **addMiddleware** one, as it also gives you access to the Web Server's *app* object.
+ This hook is invoked in QEWD's Master process.

 ## The Life-Cycle of an Interactive QEWD Application

 1. The Life-Cycle starts when an instance of the *ewd-client* module registers an application.
 This has been [explained in detail earlier](#application-registration).
 In summary: